NewsClient Login

 Choose the Right Immigration Representative

-The Government of Canada will not deal with non-authorized immigration representatives who charge a fee for their service.
-Your application for the Canadian visa will be returned to you if:
+The Government of Canada will not deal with unauthorized paid representatives.
+Your application may be returned or refused if:

-1. You have appointed a representative and did not submit the Use of a Representative form or this form was submitted incomplete.
+1. You appointed a representative but did not submit the Use of a Representative form, or the form was submitted incomplete.

-3. Exceptions are members in good standing of provincial or territorial law societies, or the Chambre des notaires du Québec.
+2. Your immigration consultant is not a member in good standing of the CICC, a provincial or territorial law society, or the Chambre des notaires du Québec.

-How can I check if an immigration consultant is certified to give me immigration advice or represent my interests in the Canadian immigration process?
+How can I check if an immigration consultant is authorized to provide immigration advice or represent me in the Canadian immigration process?

 Ghost Immigration Consultants